googlefonts/googlefonts.github.io/gf-guide/readmefile.md

 -   **At least one image displaying the font (its name, the glyphset, or notable features).**
     <br>
     Typefaces are visual products, images are therefore mandatory for the `README.md`.
 You could use of the `image.py` tool (provided in the [Google Fonts Project Template repo](https://github.com/googlefonts/googlefonts-project-template/tree/main/documentation)) that you could customize at will and generate at least a black and white image showcasing your font.
 E.g. [Luxurious Script](https://github.com/googlefonts/luxurious#luxurious-script).
+    <br><br>

-    However, bear in mind that GF also could use the images you include in the README section of your repository for the `#about` section of your font family specimen page on Google Fonts
+    However, bear in mind that GF also could use the images you include in the README for the `#about` section of your font family specimen page on Google Fonts, so you would probably like to include more expressive images.
+    <br><br>
+    You should include at least one at 760 x 506.
+Additional optional images at 760 x 506 or 360 x 202.

 -   **Further research and process definition.**